-Freddy Markham, with his sister Frances and much valuable assistance from Laura Sutherland (a member of the Camp staff and a former chorister at the Camp), has turned the Canon’s manuscripts into a published book titled ‘Something Good To Say’ – one of the Canon’s sayings being ‘If you have something critical to say, say it and it can be forgotten later, but if you have something good to say, write it, and it can be kept forever’.
+Freddy Markham, with his sister Frances and much valuable assistance from Laura Sutherland (a member of the Camp staff and a former chorister at the Camp), has turned the Canon’s manuscripts into a published book titled ‘Something Good To Say’, after one of the Canon’s well-known sayings.

 A gallery of photographs relating to different periods of Canon Markham’s life (some of which appear in the book) may be viewed here.